 The number of SMEs in Kenya discovering the benefits of digitizing payments within their organization is increasing.
 Apart from using a mobile money account such as M-pesa, SMEs often also hold a bank account under one of the available banks in Kenya for several reasons.
-Although opening a bank account is done within a couple of days many SMEs are not fully aware or don’t understand the banking fees in Kenya related to using and maintaining a bank account.
+Although opening a bank account is done within a couple of days many SMEs are not fully aware or don’t understand the banking fees and banking charges in Kenya related to using and maintaining a bank account.
 Being aware of the different banking charges can lower banking charges and save SMEs money.

 Often entrepreneurs opening a bank account for their SME only discover the full cost involved while using the bank account for withdrawals, deposits and requesting statements.
 FSD Kenya proves that doing a comparison between different banks before opening a bank account pays off and can save cost.
 With the Kenya Finance Act that came in place in 2018 banking charges even increased, making it more important and lucrative to do a banking charge comparison among banks for having a bank account under them.
 The act itself introduced a 20% excise duty rate on fees charged on money transfer services by banks and other fees charged by financial institutions.
 It also increased excise duty on fees charged on similar money transfer services by cellular mobile phone service providers to 12% up from 10%.
 When looking to open a bank account as a business it is only not so easy to compare the banking charges between different banks.